 ClassDojo allows you to set how many points each behavior adds or subtracts to the student’s running total.
 Behaviors into two categories – positive and needs work.
-In my opinion, both of these are positive and model how teachers should approach student behavior and contributions in classroom discussion.
+In my opinion, both of these are positive and model how teachers should approach contributions in classroom discussion.

 I’m looking forward to getting back into the swing of things with ClassDojo, and reflecting on this app further.